-Waiver of subrogation
+Waiver of subrogation clause

-A waiver of subrogation is a contractual provision, which prohibits an insurance carrier from recovering monies they paid on a claim due to the negligence of a third party.
+A waiver of subrogation clause is a contractual provision, which prohibits an insurance carrier from recovering monies they paid on a claim due to the negligence of a third party.
 This occurs when the insurance carrier’s insured waives the right to recover any monies against the other party.
 A waiver of subrogation is usually contained within construction contracts.

 Breach of contract

 You just got a large property claim into the Subrogation Department and you are tasked with determining whether or not a subrogation claim exists.
 It is a large loss.
 This is good.
 You’re doing the happy dance into investigation.
 After your investigation, liability is clear and it points to the general contractor messing up.
-There is potential breach of contract and negligence claims.
+There is a potential breach of contract and negligence claims.
 The insured/property owner is negligent free and it looks like a home run.

 There is a waiver of subrogation clause